 Sealants are clear or white plastic that are placed in the grooves of the biting surfaces of the back teeth to protect them from destructive effects of plaque.

 Back teeth have deep grooves and pits that are very difficult to keep clean.
 Plaque, which is a nearly invisible film of bacteria and food, collects in these grooves.
 To make the plaque easier to see, we may stain the plaque with a harmless red dye.

 Every time you eat, the bacteria in plaque forms acid.
-Without sealants, these acid attacks can cause the enamel to break down, and you get a cavity.
+Without sealants, these acid attacks can cause the enamel to break down, and you develop a cavity.

 Easy to apply, sealants take only a few minutes to seal each tooth.
 Sealants hold up well under the force of normal chewing and can last several years before a reapplication is needed.

 Children and adults can benefit from sealants in the fight against tooth decay.